Spiking Neural Networks Need High Frequency Information: Methods

 Applying the Z–transform with \(\mathcal{Z}\{V[n-1]\}=z^{-1}V(z)\) yields:

 which can be rearranged to formulate the transfer function from input current to membrane potential:

 Equ.~\eqref{eq:transfer_function} is exactly the form of a first‐order infinite‐impulse‐response (IIR) low‐pass filter with a single pole at \(z=\beta\).
 Accordingly, as \(\beta\), i.e., the pole, approaches 1, LIF neurons exhibit stronger low‐frequency selectivity.
-To connect membrane potential to spike output, we linearize the inherently nonlinear spike‐generation around the firing threshold \(V_{th}\).
+Notably, the decay factor $\beta$ correlates to the membrane time constant $\tau$ as $\beta = 1 - \tfrac{1}{\tau}$, with $\tau$ ranges from $1$ to $+\infty$, a smaller $\tau$ yields a smaller $\beta$.
+From an intuitive standpoint, a shorter time constant allows the membrane potential to respond within narrower temporal windows, rendering the neuron more sensitive to higher‑frequency inputs.
+From the individual neuron to the network-level information transmission, the average membrane potential is positively and consistently correlated with the possibility of spike firing during operation.
+We approximate the inherently nonlinear spike‐generation process as linear around the firing threshold \(V_{th}\).
 Denoting the firing rate by \(\mathit{fr}(V)\), we define the local gain $k$ and approximate the Z–domain spike train \(S(z)\) by:

-When output spike trains are weighted by a causal synaptic kernel \(w[n]\), the output current \(y[n]=w[n]*s[n]\) corresponds to Z–transform \(Y(z)=W(z)\,S(z)\).
-Combining this with \eqref{eq:transfer_function} and \eqref{eq:spike_train} yields the overall input‐to‐output transfer function
+When output spike trains are weighted by a causal synaptic kernel \(w[n]\), the Z-transformed output current (\(y[n]=w[n]*s[n]\)) can be denoted as \(Y(z)=W(z)\,S(z)\).
+The overall input‐to‐output transfer function is obtained by combining this with \eqref{eq:transfer_function} and \eqref{eq:spike_train}:

-Even though the synaptic kernel $W(z)$ or the spike coding process $S(z)$ changes the gain or phase response, the first-order low-pass IIR characteristics of $H(z)$ make the system $Y(z)$ inherently favor low-frequency signal components.
-When extending the single-layer transfer function $H'(z)$ to $L$ layers, the low-pass term $(\frac{1-\beta}{1-\beta z^{-1}})^L$ further amplifies the system's frequency selectivity.
-The complete formula is as follows: In the special case of the non‐leaky IF neuron that obeys the charging process in \eqref{eq:if}, the resulting $H(z)$ is: This corresponds to an ideal discrete-time low-pass filter with a pole at \(z=1\), which can yield a consistent conclusion with our previous analysis.
+The first-order low-pass IIR characteristics of $H(z)$ make the system $Y(z)$ inherently favor low-frequency signal components, regardless of whether the synaptic kernel $W(z)$ or the spike coding process $S(z)$ changes the gain or phase response.
+The low-pass term $(\frac{1-\beta}{1-\beta z^{-1}})^L$ further amplifies the system's frequency selectivity when the process $H'(z)$ is cascaded $L$ times (layers).
+The complete formula is as follows: In the special case of the non‐leaky IF neurons, which obey the charging process in \eqref{eq:if}, $H(z)$ is formulated as: This corresponds to an ideal discrete-time low-pass filter with a pole at \(z=1\), which can yield a consistent conclusion with our previous analysis.